A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Role of XAI on Security Issues of Network Layer

-There is a growing trend of using reinforcement and machine learning methods to backhaul and core networks.
-For instance, in \cite{tong2000adaptive}, a Q-learning method is proposed for increasing the dependability of a millimeter-wave (mmW) non-line-of-sight small cell backhaul system is proposed.
-Also, the authors of \cite{malila2017intelligent} have addressed the issue of adaptive call admission control using a Q-learning algorithm.
-Author of \cite{abdulkadir2019optimizing} have emphasized on the usage of ML in an \gls{SDN} environment.
+There is a growing trend of using reinforcement and machine learning methods for backhaul and core network functions.
+For instance, in \cite{tong2000adaptive}, a Q-learning method is proposed for increasing the dependability of a millimetre-wave (mmW) non-line-of-sight small cell backhaul system.
+Additionally, the authors of \cite{malila2017intelligent} have addressed the issue of adaptive call admission control using a Q-learning algorithm.
+The importance of Explainable AI (XAI) for security cannot be overstated in those attacks, as XAI provides critical insights into the decision-making processes of these AI systems, helping to identify, understand, and mitigate potential vulnerabilities and adversarial threats.
+Authors of \cite{abdulkadir2019optimizing} have emphasized the usage of ML in an \gls{SDN} environment.
 They have used ANN methods on top of IP routing to estimate and reallocate available network resources to newly added slices using Traffic Engineering (TE) logic.
 Adversarial attacks on such models can cause disruption in traffic management and the availability of a healthy backhaul network.
-Despite these works not discussing the interpretability of the used models, in real world applications, the accountability of these tactics and false tolerance is critical.
+Despite these works not discussing the interpretability of the used models in real-world applications, the accountability of these tactics and false tolerance is critical.
 A generic XAI system may be suitable to address this research requirement.
 The following section explores some of these options.